UNIVERSE-HPC/course-material/technology_and_tooling/version_control/04-changes.md

 much less actually saved them (which we do with `git commit`).

 ::::callout{variant="warning"}
-It's important to remember that git only stores changes when you make a commit
+It's important to remember that git only stores changes when you make a commit!
 ::::

 ### Review Changes and Commit